learnbyexample/py_regular_expressions/README.md

 The book also includes exercises to test your understanding, which is presented together as a single file in this repo - [Exercises.md](./exercises/Exercises.md)

+See [Version_changes.md](./Version_changes.md) to keep track of changes made to the book.

 <br>

 # E-book

 You can download the book from https://leanpub.com/py_regex

+You might find reduced price using this coupon https://leanpub.com/py_regex/c/P7erPYAm1386

 <br>